edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/path-constraints.md

 `PathConstraints` are used to restrict the `Path` that is allowed in a transaction.
 The Smart Contract defines a set of `PathConstraints` for each Primary State status, for example when in status X you can follow PathConstraint A or B, but when you are in state Y you can only follow PathConstraint C.

-In order to pass verification the Path in the transaction needs to comply to at least one of the allowed `PathConstraints` for the `status` of the Primary input state.
+In order to pass verification the Path in the transaction needs to comply with at least one of the allowed `PathConstraints` for the `status` of the Primary input state.

 PathConstraints are implemented as follows: